Strictly Come Dancing: Format

 The judging panel initially consisted of Bruno Tonioli, Arlene Phillips, Len Goodman and Craig Revel Horwood.
 Alesha Dixon replaced Phillips from series 7 to 9, after which she left the programme to judge Britain's Got Talent which led to retired ballerina Dame Darcey Bussell to replace her.
-Goodman left the show after the 2016 series and was replaced by Shirley Ballas who was promoted as Head Judge following a selection process which attracted many candidates.
+Goodman left the show after the 2016 series and was replaced by Shirley Ballas who was appointed as Head Judge following a selection process which attracted many candidates.
+Ballas was new to the show when she joined in 2017.
 Bussell remained as judge until 2018 and was replaced by Motsi Mabuse in 2019.

 Up until 2020, Tonioli commuted weekly between Hollywood and London to judge both the American and British versions of the show simultaneously.
-However, due the outbreak of COVID-19 in 2020, he could not appear on both the British and American shows.
-No replacement was named for the 2020 series; but pro dancer Anton Du Beke took his place from the 2021 series, and has now replaced Tonioli full-time on the panel.
-The current judging panel consists of Craig Revel Horwood, Motsi Mabuse, Shirley Ballas and Anton Du Beke, making Horwood the only judge to remain with the programme since its inception.
+Due to the outbreak of COVID-19 in 2020, he could not appear on both the British and American shows.
+No replacement was named for the 2020 series.
+Pro dancer Anton Du Beke took his place from the 2021 series, and since then is now a full-time judge, having replaced Tonioli on the panel.
+The current judging panel consists of Craig Revel Horwood, Motsi Mabuse, Shirley Ballas and Anton Du Beke, making Horwood the only judge to remain with the programme since its inception and only missing one episode in the show's history.
 Each judge gives the performance a mark out of ten, giving an overall total out of forty.
-The voice-over announcer is Alan Dedicoat.
+The voice-over announcer since its inception has been Alan Dedicoat.

 The singers on the show are Tommy Blaize, Hayley Sanderson, Lance Ellington, Andrea Grant and formerly British dance music vocalist Tara McDonald.
-The music director is David Arch.
+The music director is Dave Arch who is often seen on camera.
 Tommy Blaize has been part of Strictly since its beginning.
-David Arch joined in the fourth series and Hayley Sanderson in the fifth.
+Arch joined in the fourth series and Hayley Sanderson in the fifth.
 The original musical director from series 1 to 3 was Laurie Holloway.
 In the seventeenth series, the singers were joined by Mitchel Emms.

-The show was broadcast from a specially constructed set at BBC Television Centre (primarily in the largest studio, TC1) until its closure in 2013, with the show moving to Elstree Studios' George Lucas Stage 2 from 2013 onwards.
-However, in the first two series, shows were also filmed at the Tower Ballroom in Blackpool, where the original Come Dancing series was filmed in the 1970s.
+The show was broadcast from a specially constructed set at BBC Television Centre, primarily in the largest studio, TC1 until its closure in 2013, with the show moving to Elstree Studios' George Lucas Stage 2 from 2013 onwards.
+In the first two series, shows were also filmed at the Tower Ballroom in Blackpool, where the original Come Dancing series was filmed in the 1970s.